 The clinch is a very effective weapon used in Muay Thai.
 Westerners (also known as Farlung in Thailand) are known for being worse at utilising the clinch than the thais are, but this gap is starting to become less as many westerners are choosing to spend long periods of time in Thailand and learn the clinch.

 Clinching / Stand Up Thai Grappling

-Clinching is a close-quarter technique used in a fights.
-The main aim in clinch is to put yourself in a position to attack your opponent while controlling them and minimising the risk of them striking you (usually with elbows or knees) and also look to sweep your opponent without being swept yourself.
+Clinching is a close-quarter technique used in a fight.
+The main aim in the clinch is to put yourself in a position to attack your opponent while controlling them and minimising the risk of them striking you (usually with elbows or knees) and also look to sweep your opponent without being swept yourself.

-Muay thai for self defence
+Muay Thai for self defence

 The martial arts effectiveness lies in its simplicity.
 It does not use many flashy “Hollywood” techniques that you may see in an action film, but instead thai boxers (aka “nak muay”) practice the same techniques for hours on end every single day.
 The least effective techniques have been removed and what is left over is the most simple and most damaging techniques to be used in a fight.

 Muay Thai training takes almost anything that can be used in a stand-up fight and utilises intensity and repetition to master them, but therein lies it’s pitfall for self defence… muay thai does not practice anything where a fight ends up on the ground.